LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-29-practical-MCMC-intro.md

 - With a probability of the ratio of how much time they spend at each activity you either stay at your current activity or go to the new one
 - Repeat

-And eventually, even if you didn't pick an activity that was very good, you will eventually be lead to the "good" activities (equilibrium distribution) and start to do the same activities as typical Melburnian's do despite only ever comparing two choices at a time "stay" or "next".
+And eventually, even if you didn't pick an activity that was very good, you will eventually be led to the "good" activities (equilibrium distribution) and start to do the same activities as typical Melburnians do, despite only ever comparing two choices at a time: "stay" or "next".

 However, if this decision process only allows transitions between certain activities (e.g., people who go to cafes only talk to others at cafes), then some activities might be overrepresented while others remain underexplored[^5].

 This is an issue for the _Metropolis_ algorithm[^6], which is what I detailed above, but not the generalisation of the algorithm by [Wilfred Keith Hastings](https://en.wikipedia.org/wiki/W._K._Hastings) the _Metropolis-Hastings_ algorithm.